pundit-community/pundit.js/readme.md

 # Pundit.js

-Minimal and tiny authorization library that uses a plain old JavaScript object (POJO).
+Minimal and tiny authorisation library that uses a plain old JavaScript object (POJO).

 - No dependencies